MatchbookLab/local-persist/README.md

 #### PropagedMount

+`propagatedMount` mounts the specified path within the plugin rootfs to another directory (`/var/lib/docker/plugins/<plugin_id>/propagated-mount`) to prevent data loss upon [`docker plugin upgrade`](https://github.com/moby/moby/commit/e8307b868de9f19bb97f5cafcd727df5c5f501be) (data loss would not happen in our case, as `local-persist` already bind mounts the rootfs data directory to a directory on the host.).

-The `propagatedMount` mounts the specified path within the plugin rootfs to make visible for the Docker daemon.
-If `propagedMount` would be omitted from the config, volume creation would still work.
+Additionally the `propagatedMount` is also needed to make the volumes mountable by the Docker dameon.
+If `propagedMount` is omitted from the config, volume creation would still work.
 However, the daemon will not be able to mount the actual volumes, as it does not have access to the plugin rootfs.
 Making the volumes useless, as containers cannot mount them.